alphagov/licensing-frontend/README.md

 ## Set up

 This repository uses `uv` to manage packages and dependencies.
-Run `uv sync` to install all necessary packages and dependencies needed to test and run this project
+Run `uv sync` to install all necessary packages and dependencies needed to test and run this project.
+If a python virtual environment has not been activated for you; run `source .venv/bin/activate`.

 This project also uses `pre-commit` run `pre-commit install` to create the correct pre-commit git hooks.